thebeansgroup/ems/README.md

 ### Authentication and Ability management
 Authentication, currently the EMS only supports the editors ability, when needed other abilities can be easily added.
 The Editor is the _super_ user of the EMS.
+Also at the moment every EMS user can see every article, this should be controlled with the Author credential.

 * Editor
 * Author